AmirlanSeit/AmirlanSeit/README.md

 - Build projects that make a real difference in people’s lives

 📚 Currently learning: Google Advanced Data Analytics, Python, and machine learning
-🤖 Dream project: An AI app that helps people practice communication (especially for those who feel isolated, like hikikomori in Japan)
+🤖 Dream project: An AI app that helps people practice communication (especially for those who feel isolated)
 🤝 Open to collaborating on creative, educational, or socially impactful projects
 💬 Ask me about: AI tools, Telegram bots, or study tips
-📫 How to reach me: [amirlan.seitkadyrov@gmail.com] or [@amirlan228 on Telegram] 🌸 Fun fact: I’m a huge fan of sushi 🍣 and Japanese culture 🇯🇵
+📫 How to reach me: [amirlan.seitkadyrov@gmail.com] or [@amirlan228 on Telegram]
+🌸 Fun fact: I’m a huge fan of sushi 🍣 and Japanese culture 🇯🇵

 Thanks for visiting my profile!
 Let's connect and create something cool! 😊